Using a Self Clean Oven

 Once you’ve wiped the inside down, you can close the oven, turn it to the ‘clean’ cycle and step away for several hours.

-Now you know the basics of oven cleaning.
-Now lets get down to it.
+Now that you’ve got the basics of oven cleaning, lets get down to it.

-- Remove any large chunks of burned food that will come out easily- Save yourself from extra smoke
+- Remove any large chunks of burned food that will come out easily to save yourself from extra smoke.

-- Wipe up any large pools of grease as this creates a lot of smoke too
+- Wipe up any large pools of grease as this creates a lot of smoke as well.

-- Turn your oven setting to self cleaning
+- Turn the oven setting to self clean.

 You can then begin cooking as normal – well, as normal as it is for you to cook in a clean oven.

-Of course the short and simple answer is that you should run your self-cleaning cycle when you need it.
+Of course the short and simple answer is that you should run the self clean cycle when you need it.

 If you notice food has spilled over, if you notice debris in the bottom of your oven – it’s time to get the cleaning going.

-However, one thing to keep in mind is that self-cleaning ovens have thicker insulation, which can translate into an energy savings for you, as they’ll use less energy for your day to day cooking.
+However, one thing to keep in mind is that self cleaning ovens have thicker insulation, which can translate into energy savings for you, as it’ll use less energy for your day to day cooking.

-But if you use the self-cleaning cycle an average of more than once a month, you’ll end up using more energy than you save.
+But if you use the self clean cycle an average of more than once a month, you’ll end up using more energy than you save.

 Ideally you’d use your cleaning cycle every few months and only on days when it’s not too hot.